Current Chair: Stan Braden, AIA | Principal, KTGY Architecture + Planning

-Braden ('77, architecture) is a principal of KTGY Architecture + Planning, a nationally recognized residential and mixed-use architectural firm with six offices in the United States: Los Angeles, Irvine, Oakland, Denver, Chicago, Tysons and an office in Pune, India.
+Braden ('77, architecture) is a principal of KTGY Architecture + Planning, a nationally recognized residential and mixed-use architectural firm with six offices: Los Angeles, Irvine, Oakland, Denver, Chicago and Tysons, Virginia.
 He joined KTGY in 1992 shortly after the firm was established and became a shareholder in 1994.

 Braden's expertise with a variety of project types, ability to build relationships and grow KTGY’s client base allowed him to participate in the firm’s leadership from a 25-person firm to over 400 total staff.
 He served as KTGY’s Chairman of the Board for 10 years, from 2006 to 2016.